List of Hollyoaks characters introduced in 1999: Sam Smallwood

 Sam Smallwood is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Tim Downie, appearing from 1999 to 2000.
 Sam was a student at Hollyoaks Community College.
 He was a flatmate of Alex Bell (Martino Lazzeri) and fell for Nikki Sullivan (Wendy Glenn).
 They started dating when Nikki's boyfriend Dan Sanders, was sent to prison, but broke up when Nikki reunited with Dan after he was released.
 Sam discovered Nikki and Dan's plans to secretly marry whilst they, Sam and their friends were on a skiing trip in Switzerland, and he revealed this to the group the day before the wedding.
 Sam was unable to stop Nikki from marrying Dan, however afterwards, Nikki realised that she had made a mistake and ended things with Dan.
 Sam went after Dan but they had an argument, leading to Dan falling down a ski slope to his death.
 However the stop and search rescue team failed to find Dan's body and the group returned to the hut to discover all of Dan's belongings gone, revealing that he was in fact alive.
 Sam and Nikki decided to rekindle their relationship, and decided to leave the village together in September 2000.

+Christine Woodhead

+Christine Woodhead is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Hannah Curtis.
+Christine is a lecturer at Hollyoaks Community College, teaching film studies.
+Christine begins an affair with Adam Morgan (David Brown), whilst Adam also sleeps with Geri Hudson (Joanna Taylor).
+Ruth Osborne (Terri Dwyer) catches Christine and Adam together, and Christine falsely accuses Adam of sexual harassment and assault.
+Adam's family try to get Christine to change her mind but she refuses, however, on the day of the tribunal, Geri admits to seeing Christine and Adam together.
+Matt Musgrove (Kristian Ealey) also corroborates Geri's version of events, and Christine is fired.